subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-business-case.md

 The **Chief Marketing Officer (CMO)** and **Chief Data & Analytics Officer (CDAO)** have tasked three specialized teams to deliver a **prototype of a unified post-merger data platform** leveraging Databricks and Microsoft Fabric:
 - **Data Engineering Team**: Build robust pipelines to integrate EuroStyle and Contoso sources into a harmonized Medallion architecture.
-- **Data Analytics Team**: Provide executives with comparative and consolidated dashboards.
+- **Data Business Analyst Team**: Provide executives with comparative and consolidated dashboards.
 - **Data Science Team**: Develop predictive models to assess churn and customer lifetime value across the merged customer base.

 ---